 We noted that clinical staff were qualified and registered with the General Dental Council (GDC) and had professional indemnity cover.

-Staff ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
+Staff ensured that facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions.
+We asked if a fixed wire installation test had been carried out.
+Staff were unable to demonstrate that this had been done.